FAIRLOP OAK

 A Great Oak stood in Hainault Forest on Fairlop Plain about three miles from Ilford.
 The trunk measured over 20 metres in girth and 6.7 metres in diameter and had a hollow recess where six or seven cattle would seek shelter on hot days.
 Most of the 17 branches measured at least 3.6 metres in girth.
 With the sun at its highest the shadow cast covered ground about the size of 2 football pitches.
 The tree was reckoned to be over 1,800 years old.

-The red star marks the spot where the Fairlop Oak once stood.
-Another oak has since been planted in the same position.
-The field above the red star is called 'Fairlop Oak Playing Field.
+This map shows where the Fairlop Oak stood.
+Another oak has since been planted in the same position along Forest Road at the edge of 'Fairlop Oak Playing Field.

 1790.
 Fairlop Oak.